Meeting Time: June 12, 2020 at 8:00am PDT

 • Default_avatar

-James Narvaez almost 4 years ago
+James Narvaez over 4 years ago

 My name is James Narvaez, a current parent of 2 OUSD students and a Dean of Students at Roosevelt Middle School.
 I am writing in support of this bond measure and ask that both Garfield Elementary and Roosevelt Middle are included and prioritized for facilities upgrades and renovations.